jungmannlab/picasso/docs/render.rst

 Display
 ^^^^^^^
-Shows the image width/height, the coordinates and dimensions of the current of the current FoV.
+Shows the image width/height, the coordinates, and dimensions of the current of the current FoV.

 Movie
 ^^^^^
 Displays the median fit precision of the dataset.
-Clicking on ``Calculate`` allows to calculate the precision via the NeNA approach.
+Clicking on ``Calculate`` allows calculating the precision via the NeNA approach.
 See `DOI: 10.1007/s00418-014-1192-3 <https://doi.org/10.1007/s00418-014-1192-3>`.

 Field of view
 ^^^^^^^^^^^^^